HandyOSS/HandyGrants/README.md

 ## Grant Recipients to Date

+* 50,000 in $DVPN staking grant to Rithvik Vibhu for his work on HTools building the Handshake Login and Identity Manager.
+* 21,0000 in $DVPN staking grant to @BLVKHVND dSports team to sponsor their growth and because gaming is dope.
 * 100,000 in $DVPN staking grant to @AndiR16 for building HNSSearch v2 LINDA.
 * 50,000 in $DVPN staking grant to @0xStefan for his work on Niami.io.
 * 100,000 in $DVPN staking grant to HandyOSS Dev Alex Smith for his work on HandyStratum.
 * $2500 in ETH to EconomicsDesign.com for their work on explaining Handshake token economics and explainer video.
-* 50 in $UNI to HNSNetwork for their work on their independent block explorer.
+* 50 in $UNI to HNSNetwork for their work on their independent open source block explorer.
 * 1000 in $HNS for the HNS Block #1 address mnenomic promotion and giveaway.
 * 1500 in $HNS to Brenna Sparks for her support and onboarding into Handshake for the adult community.
 * 2000 in $HNS to Brandon Dees for his various contributions around the community and to Bob Wallet.